 By now you’ve probably heard of probiotics—the good bacteria that plays an essential role in everything from mood to weight maintenance.
 And how could you not?!
-It seems they’re everywhere lately—and not just in the Greek yogurt aisle.
+It seems they’re everywhere lately—and not just in the Greek yogurt aisle and fermented foods.
 Lab-grown strains of probiotics are popping up in things like super-sweet ice cream and juice with added sugar.
 These products are perfect examples of science gone wrong, and frankly, it’s a bit ironic.

 Multiple studies have found that diets rich in sugary products are associated with a high ratio of bad bacteria to good bacteria in the gut.
 This can result in health issues like weight gain and even premature mental decline.
 Experts believe the problem stems from sugar being the primary source of fuel for the fungi and yeast that can conquer and kill beneficial probiotics.

-That said, it’s important to choose your sources of probiotics carefully to ensure you get the most bang for your buck.
+That said, it’s important to choose your sources of probiotics carefully to ensure you get the most bang for your buck when it comes to fermented foods.
 To help you fill your grocery cart with the right selections, we’ve identified the best and the worst of the lot; consider this your official Eat This, Not That! guide to probiotic products.
 In need of even more health food shopping tips?
 Don’t miss these 50 Best Supermarket Shopping Tips Ever.

 FIRST, THE WORST…